Sedona Arizona Sunset

 Gilbert

-What once was a small agricultural town is now a bustling economic center.
-Gilbert is located southeast of Phoenix.
+Once a small, agricultural town, Gilbert is now a bustling economic center located southeast of Phoenix.

 The town’s population growth is an incredible story.
-In 1980, there were only 5,717 residents in Gilbert.
-Fast-forward to 2020 and the city grew to a population of over 208,000 people, 36 times its size from 40 years ago.
+In 1980, Gilbert had only 5,717 residents.
+Fast-forward to more than 40 years later, and the city has grown to a population of over 275,000 people – more than 48 times its former size.

-It’s not stopping, either.
-The Gilbert, Arizona Office of Economic Development claims that, “By 2030, Gilbert is expected to be fully built out, with an anticipated population of over 300,000.”
-If you want to be a part of an expanding community, now is a good time to buy a house in Gilbert, as home prices could rise over time.
+The growth isn’t stopping, either.
+The Gilbert, Arizona Office of Economic Development claims, “By 2030, Gilbert is expected to be fully built out, with an anticipated population of over 300,000.”
+If you want to move into an expanding community before home prices rise, now is a good time to buy in Gilbert.

 Aside from rapid growth, Gilbert has a wide selection of recreational activities and excellent parks.